Accio/accio.github.io/_pages/outreach.md

 Targets to Novel Therapeutics* on topics of computational biology and multiscale modelling at the Department of Pharmacy, University of Basel.

-## Consulting and proposal reviewing
+## Consulting and reviewing

 I have consulted universities and research institutes for scientific questions and project proposals.
-And I have participated in reviewing scientific proposals for both international and national funding agencies.
+Besides reviewing scientific publications, I have participated in reviewing scientific proposals in the field of bioinformatics, computational biology, digital healthcare, and translational sciences for both international and national funding agencies.
 References are available upon request.

 ## Supervising master students, Ph.D. students, and postdocs